IE-bank-team/ie-bank-infrastructure/modules/insights/activity-log-alert/README.md

 ### Parameter: `conditions`

 An Array of objects containing conditions that will cause this alert to activate.
 Conditions can also be combined with logical operators `allOf` and `anyOf`.
-Each condition can specify only uno field between `equals` and `containsAny`.
-An alert rule condition must have exactly uno category (Administrative, ServiceHealth, ResourceHealth, Alert, Autoscale, Recommendation, Security, or Policy).
+Each condition can specify only one field between `equals` and `containsAny`.
+An alert rule condition must have exactly one category (Administrative, ServiceHealth, ResourceHealth, Alert, Autoscale, Recommendation, Security, or Policy).

 - Required: Yes
 - Type: array